 HIV self testing kits now in Australia — discreet results in 15 minutes

 The first and only regulator-approved HIV self testing kit is now available for use in Australia.
-Anyone can test for HIV in private with results in just 15 minutes.
+Anyone can test for HIV at home or in private with results in just 15 minutes.
 Here’s what you need to know.

-How can I get an HIV self testing kit?
+Where can I buy an HIV test kit?

 Although some websites may offer HIV self testing kits for sale in Australia, the only one approved for use by the TGA (Therapeutic Goods Administration) is the Atomo HIV Self Test.

-“You can purchase a kit for $25 in person, or online for the same amount plus postage and handling.”
+“You can purchase a kit for $25 in person, or online for the same price plus postage and handling fees.”

 Kits purchased online are delivered through the Australia Post Express Post service, arriving in a standard Express Post satchel with no disclosure of content.
 The device inside is wrapped in bubble wrap and there’s no indication of the company name.
 If you’re concerned about privacy at your postal address, Australia Post offer a parcel locker service accessible 24 hours a day.

 Can I buy an HIV test kit at Chemist Warehouse or at a pharmacy near me?

 You can buy an HIV self test kit at selected pharmacies in New South Wales, Victoria, Queensland, Western Australia, South Australia, The Australian Capital Territory, and Tasmania.